Sports Coach Logo Sports Coach Training Principles Fitness Components

 Power

-Power is the rate of performing work.
-It measures how much energy is created in each second that passes, the size of the force applied and the velocity at which it is applied.
+Power is the rate of work performed.
+It measures how much energy is created in each second that passes, the size of the force applied, and the velocity at which it is applied.

 Power {(Force × Distance) ÷ Time} represents the product of strength and speed of movement expressed in Watts, where Force is measured in Newtons (1kg=10N), the Distance in metres and Time in seconds.